FusionAuth/fusionauth-react-sdk/README.md

 <!-- this is pulled into docs and our link checker complains if we don't have the id tag here -->
 <h2 id="server-code-requirements">Server Code Requirements</h2>

-Authenticating with FusionAuth requires you to set up a server that will be used to perform the OAuth token exchange.
-This server must have the following endpoints:
+If you set up your own server to perform the OAuth token exchange, it must have the following endpoints:

 ### `GET /app/login`